slawiko/expat-nl/required-documents.md

 ## Initial
 - Passport with sign (scans)
 - Passports of relatives (scans)
 - Birth certificates for every family member.
-Translates + triple apostile (1 for the document, 1 for the tranlsation, 1 for the fasten translation+document can)
+Translates + and legalisation (apostiles).
+Amount of apositle differs from one to another.
+Sometimes 3 (1 for the document, 1 for the tranlsation, 1 for the fasten translation+document can), sometimes 2 (1 for the document, 1 for the translation)
-- Marrige certificate (translates + double apostile) or Unmarried certificate (translates + double apostile) for those who expatriates with partner, not husband/wife.
+- Marrige certificate (translates + legalisation) or Unmarried certificate (translates + legalisation) for those who expatriates with partner, not husband/wife.
 - Contract (after offer approval process)

 ## For 30% ruling: